-Will my turf recover from spring flooding?
+Will my turf recover from recent flooding?

 Turfgrass species differ in their ability to survive flooding.
 Unfortunately, there are no hard fast numbers such as Kentucky bluegrass will survive five days and creeping bentgrass 15 days under water.
 Instead, species have been assigned relative submersion tolerance ratings: creeping bentgrass–excellent; Kentucky bluegrass–medium; Poa annua and perennial ryegrass–fair.